epfl-lasa/docker_setup/README.md

 world
 ```

 produces a similar result.
-Generally, use the `RUN` command to install a specific package clone a repository.
+Generally, use the `RUN` command to install a specific package or clone a repository.
 Any valid command in a terminal is valid after the `RUN` command.

-As Docker executes commands line by line and store each results, it is recommended to group commands in single line as much as possible.
+As Docker executes commands line by line and stores each results, it is recommended to group commands in single line as much as possible.
 This saves size in the ouptut image.
 For example, prefer installing all packages in one single line at the beginning of the file such as:

 ```dockerfile
 RUN apt update && apt install -y \